-During Fiscal 2022, the components of the total compensation of executive officers were:
+During Fiscal 2024, the components of the total compensation of executive officers were:

-- base salary,

-- an annual, variable incentive payment or bonus; and
+- base salary, - an annual, variable incentive payment or bonus; and - equity incentives (Executive Share Purchase Plan combined with Stock Option Plan).

-- stock options.

 Base Salary

 Base salary recommendations are determined based on market data for positions of similar responsibilities and complexity in the comparator group, on internal comparisons and on the individual's ability, experience and contribution level.
 Base salaries for each NEO were established in his employment agreement with the Company and each NEO's base salary and those of the executive group are reviewable on an annual basis.
 Base salaries for individual executive positions may also be reviewed outside of the regular cycle so as to take into consideration market pressures.